-Nathalia pool has performed quite poorly compared to the benchmark for attendance, generally being below the benchmark and in the 2015/16 and 2016/17 at less than 30% of the in the operation of the Nathalia Pool which has resulted in ratings of 20 which is at the lowest end of marginal bordering on not acceptable.
+Nathalia pool has performed quite poorly compared to the benchmark for attendance, generally being below the benchmark and in the 2015/16 and 2016/17 at less than 30% of the benchmark attendances well below.
+This has resulted in Key Performance Area (KPA) Ratings of 15 for these years which is in the 'not acceptable' range.

-With the exception of support for early morning swimming being driven by the Nathalia community there is little evidence of community involvement
+With the exception of support for early morning swimming being driven by the Nathalia community there is little evidence of community involvement in the operation of the Nathalia Pool which has resulted in ratings of 20 which is at the lowest end of marginal bordering on not acceptable.